Choosing and Conditioning the Water in Your Aquarium

 Learn about how to properly choose and condition the water you use in your freshwater aquarium.

+As an aquarium hobbyist, it is your responsibility to keep your fish healthy.
+Not only do you need to provide them with adequate space and a healthy diet, but you also have to make sure that their tank environment meets their requirements.
 The single most important factor in the health of your fish is the quality of your water.
 Therefore, it is imperative that you choose your water source correctly and condition the water in an appropriate manner.
 This article will help you address both of these issues.

 Reverse Osmosis Water

 Another choice is reverse osmosis water.
-Reverse osmosis is the process by which pressure is applies to a concentrated solution to force it through a membrane.
+Reverse osmosis is the process by which pressure is applied to a concentrated solution to force it through a membrane.
 The membrane will allow the water molecules through, but will block larger molecules such as minerals and other contaminants.
 There are several membrane types used for reverse osmosis:

 ● Cellulose Tri-Acetate (CTA) – CTA membranes are made of organic materials and produce less pure (remove 88% - 94% of impurities) water than the other two membranes.
 They do not get rid of chlorine from the water so you would still need to use a dechlorinator or leave your water sitting out for 24 hours.